-On this day in 1861, Kansas is admitted to the Union as free state.
+On January 29, 1861, Kansas is admitted to the Union as free state.
 It was the 34th state to join the Union.
 The struggle between pro- and anti-slave forces in Kansas was a major factor in the eruption of the Civil War.

 In 1854, Kansas and Nebraska were organized as territories with popular sovereignty (popular vote) to decide the issue of slavery.
 There was really no debate over the issue in Nebraska, as the territory was filled with settlers from the Midwest, where there was no slavery.
 In Kansas, the situation was much different.
 Although most of the settlers were anti-slave or abolitionists, there were many pro-slave Missourians lurking just over the border.
 When residents in the territory voted on the issue, many fraudulent votes were cast from Missouri.
 This triggered the massive violence that earned the area the name “Bleeding Kansas.”
 Both sides committed atrocities, and the fighting over the issue of slavery was a preview of the Civil War.